larskouwenhoven/nycbuswatcher/README.md

         - The stops or routes near a given location

 ## little
 - bundle and archive the compressed files in /data for cold storage (to avoid future issues on huge # of files)
 - add ability to (batch) re-process archived files through parser, db_dump

+## not sure
+- integrate/automate push daily CSV to qri.io